mainwp/mainwp/readme.txt

 == Installation ==

 1. We HIGHLY recommend a NEW WordPress install for your MainWP Dashboard.
 Using a new WordPress install will help to cut down on Plugin Conflicts and other issues that can be caused by trying to run your MainWP Main Dashboard from an active site.
-Most hosting companies provide free subdomains ("demo.yourdomain.com") and we recommend creating one if you do not have a specific dedicated domain to run your Network Main Dashboard.
+Most hosting companies provide free subdomains ("demo.yourdomain.com") and we recommend creating one if you do not have a specific dedicated domain to run your MainWP Dashboard.
 If you are not sure how to set up a subdomain here is a quick step by step with [cPanel](http://docs.mainwp.com/creating-a-subdomain-in-cpanel/), [Plesk](http://docs.mainwp.com/creating-a-subdomain-in-plesk/) or [Direct Admin](http://docs.mainwp.com/creating-a-subdomain-in-directadmin-control-panel/).
 If you are not sure what you have, contact your hosting companies support.

 2. Once you have setup the separate WordPress install you can install the MainWP Dashboard plugin following your normal installation procedure either the Automatic process by searching MainWP or by uploading the MainWP plugin to the '/wp-content/plugins/' directory.

 3. Once installed then Activate the Plugin through the Plugins Menu in WordPress

 4. Add your first child site to the MainWP Dashboard - [Documentation](http://docs.mainwp.com/setting-up-your-mainwp/)

 5. Set your MainWP Settings - [Documentation](http://docs.mainwp.com/mainwp-settings-overview/)

 Note: MainWP is not tested on multisite installs, we have reports that most functions work but support will be limited.